Skip to main content

 • Trigger Extra Revenue

-Takes the control group RPM value and multiply this by the total number of emails sent in the main group.
+Multiply the control group RPM value by the total number of emails sent in the main group.
 This is the total revenue that the main group would have produced if they saw no content.
 The difference between this and the actual revenue is the amount of extra revenue generated by the Triggers.

 Expected Revenue if in Control Group = (Control Group RPM / 1000) * Number of Emails sent from Main Group